kufena/AWSBlogCSharp/Readme.md

 I am not a front-end developer - never have been.
 I am trying to learn Blazor, which is an up hill battle at the moment.
 So far, there is a sign-up page which is not robust, but which does allow you to register a user, confirm using the emailed code and log in.
+It then fetches AWS credentials that allow you to sign an http request to the client.
+The fetch data page uses this to get the list of blog posts.

-It also uses a Statics class to pass the tokens to the fetch data class, which uses the ID token to access the / path of the API (there are no users yet - the blog bit needs fixing - otherwise, that's the path that shows all blog posts, so far.)
+I use a Statics class to pass the tokens to the fetch data class, which uses the ID token to access the / path of the API (there are no users yet - the blog bit needs fixing - otherwise, that's the path that shows all blog posts, so far.)

+It's still a work in progress!

 That's all for now.